-Since pretty pie crusts are not my forte, I decided to use a quality frozen pie shell.
+Pie Crust – Since pretty pie crusts are not my forte, I decided to use a deep-dish frozen pie shell.
 I have nothing against frozen pie crusts and really love them.
-They are such a tasty hack as long as you buy a good brand.
-The one I used was a little pricy but made for a deliciously buttery crust for my savory quiche.
+They are a tasty hack as long as you buy a good brand.
+The one I used was a little pricey, but it made for a deliciously buttery crust for my savory quiche.

 - 1 medium sweet onion diced

 - salt, pepper, garlic powder to taste use for pan-frying veggies

 - 1 tablespoon Extra Virgin Olive Oil (EVOO)

 - 1 cup whole milk